va-fursenko/laradock-adapter/README.md

 # laradock-adapter
-Official laradock/laradock adapter for custom config use
+Adapter for using official laradock/laradock with custom configs